-We an look back to the start of GIS mapping in 1854, when London physician John Snow plotted cholera deaths on a London map with water pumps, allowing him to pinpoint the pump causing the disease outbreak.
-The first acknowledged GIS map was also the beginning of the study of Epidemiology and extended the concepts behind the Germ Theory of Disease.
+We can look back to the start of GIS mapping in 1854, when London physician John Snow plotted cholera deaths on a London map with water pumps, allowing him to pinpoint the pump causing the disease outbreak.
+This first GIS map was also the beginning of the study of Epidemiology and extended the concepts behind the Germ Theory of Disease.